BambooHR/guardrail/README.md

 ### Configuration

-Guardrail configuration consists of 6 sections: index, ignore, test, test-ignore, emit, and plugins.
+Guardrail configuration consists of 7 sections: options, index, ignore, test, test-ignore, emit, and plugins.

+The *options* section is "optional".
+Currently it allows you to enable type inference based on DocBlocks.
+Often codebases will have a lot of DocBlocks that actually reference types that don't exist or aren't namespaced correctly.
+By default DocBlocks will not be used in type inference.
+If you enable DocBlocks then Guardrail can be much more exhaustive in what it checks.
+See the options section below for the options that can be defined.

 The *index* section is a list of subdirectories to index.
  The *ignore* section is a list of file paths to ignore from indexing.
 The